powsybl/powsybl.github.io/docs/micro-services/index.md

 ```

 Four services have been built:
  - The Config service.
-It centralizes configuration of all others services.
+It centralizes configuration of all other services.
 It is implemented using [Spring Cloud Config](https://spring.io/projects/spring-cloud-config).
  - The Discovery service.
 It is a service registry.
 It is implemented using [Netflix Eureka](https://github.com/Netflix/eureka).
  - The Storage service.
-It is a low level web service responsible for file system like data storage.
+It is a low-level web service responsible for file system like data storage.
  - The Network service.
 It holds the main API that allows querying network data and relies on the Storage service.

 ## Services configuration

 ### AFS configuration

-Create `$HOME/.itools/config.yml` and add the following configuration to add a MapDB storage drive named 'test':
+Create `$HOME/.itools/config.yml` and add the following configuration to add a MapDB storage drive named 'test' (for more documentation on this configuration, please visit the [MapDB storage](../afs/afs-mapdb.md) page):

 ```yaml
 mapdb-app-file-system: